Ilja's Story

 What do you regard as your first career or the path you originally started out in?

-My early career wasn’t a straight line, it was a series of businesses and roles where, from the outside, I looked capable and driven.
-But underneath, I was navigating trauma, masking heavily, and trying to succeed in environments that didn’t understand how my brain worked.
+My early career wasn’t a straight line.
+It was a series of businesses and roles where, from the outside, I looked capable and driven, but underneath I was navigating trauma, masking heavily, and trying to succeed in environments that didn’t understand how my brain worked.

 Have there been any other careers, roles or industries you’ve worked in along the way, including any detours, pivots or unexpected chapters in your career journey?